RefinementReferenceCenter/Modular-MoPSS-Hive-Gate/README.md

 # The Modular Mouse Position Surveillance System (ModMoPSS)
 The Modular Mouse Position Surveillance System is an open source behavioral experimentation platform (for mice).
 The System provides Hardware and software for surveillance tasks via infrared light barriers and RFID tracking (with body temperature recording) and control tasks with the implementation of doors.

-Due to the flexibility of the modMoPSS, multiple RFID and Stepper modules can be employed to any functions beyond moving doors.
+Due to the flexibility of the modMoPSS, multiple RFID- and door-modules can be employed to any functions beyond moving doors and tracking tasks.
 It is also easily possible to develop additional modules as all PCB files and the complete code is open source.

 ## Modular MoPSS Main Controller Unit